zacherytcox/stelligent-u/08-cloudwatch-logs/README.md

 limitations are.*

 - What are the minimum and maximum retention times?
+>1 and 3653

 - Instead of keeping data in CW Logs forever, can you do anything else with them?
 What might a useful lifecycle for logs look like?
+>Depending on the logging requirements (cost, compliance, etc.), we can remove older/unneeded logs via a lifecycle policy.

 ## Lesson 8.2: CloudWatch Logs with CloudTrail events